pmeletis/metrics_design/GENERATE_RESULTS.md

  - Check that sofa and other things classes with only 1 part are not evaluated at part-level, and also not merged at part-level, because that makes no sense.

 **TODO**:
-- Check all functionality also for Pascal!
+- Do full checks for CPP (ungrouped), CPP (grouped), PPP
 - Check that sofa and other things classes with only 1 part are not evaluated at part-level, and also not merged at part-level, because that makes no sense.
-- Create official_evalspec for Pascal
+- Complete official_evalspec for Pascal

 ## Prepare EvalSpec and dataset information
 Before generating the Part-aware Panoptic Segmentation (PPS) results, you have to specify the dataset you wish to do this for.
 This consists of two parts: